 Diwali and mithais are synonymous – so we bring to you our top 5 picks of the season!
 If these won’t make your mouth water and get you in the Diwali mood then we don’t know what will!

-Matar ka Halwa – Green peas and the shells finely chopped, sautéed in ghee and cooked with sugar, gram flour and dry fruits to make a rich and delicious halwa.
+Hara Moong Ka Halwa – Green moong, sautéed in ghee and cooked with sugar and dry fruits to make a rich and delicious halwa.
 The emerald green colour and rich taste makes it perfect for the Diwali festivities.

 Just one simple twist and a good old kaju kalti get a diwali brand new makeover.
 Cashew and almond powder mixed with sugar and rose syrup - set and cut into rocket shapes and skewered to look like feisty rockets – which you can eat!